-Artash Nath and Vikas Nath Brainhack is a conference related to neuroscience that happens globally.
+Artash Nath Brainhack is a conference related to neuroscience that happens globally.
 The objective of Brainhack is to advance brain science research.
-And it does so by […]
+And it does so by bringing together neuroscience […]

 Brainhack is a conference related to neuroscience that happens globally.
 The objective of Brainhack is to advance brain science research.
 And it does so by bringing together neuroscience research, data science, and increasingly machine learning communities.
 For the last few years, global Brainhack events have brought together these communities in open collaboration while regional Brainhack events keep the momentum going throughout the year.